Both White and Green Asparagus are seasonal products. That’s part of the fun, to wait for the season to re-open.

 - Cut of 2 centimeter from the bottom, depending on the asparagus.
 Don’t think 2 centimeter, think what is edible.

-- Best is to steam for 20 – 30 or so minutes depending on the size of the asparagus.
-If you need an egg for your dish, steam it for 2 times 5 minutes.
+- Best is to steam for 20 – 30 minutes depending on the size of the asparagus.
+If you need an egg for your dish, steam it 2 times 5 minutes.

-- Many add butter, sugar, lemon, the skin of the asparagus to the water.
+- Many add butter, sugar, lemon and/or the skin of the asparagus to the water.
 We would only suggest adding the skin.
 Both lemon and sugar are a big NO for us.

-- Using a special asparagus pan to cook them is of course fine, but why would you?
+- Using a special asparagus pan to cook them is fine of course, but why would you?

-- We once had asparagus in Café Heider in Potsdam, Germany.
-To our surprise they asked use how we would like the asparagus: well cooked or medium?
-In general we prefer medium, but it does depend on what you plan to do with the asparagus and what your guests prefer.
+- In general we prefer our asparagus medium or al dente, but it does depend on what you plan to do with the asparagus and what your guests prefer.

-- Pinot Blanc and Riesling from the Elzas are the obvious choices, but we have included some exciting suggestions for you in the recipes.
+- Pinot Blanc, Riesling and Muscat from the Elzas are the obvious choices, but we have included some exciting suggestions for you in the recipes.